 Ever heard of the ‘Purkinje effect’?
 Neither did we.
 But it explains a lot.
 A theory used to describe the way different colours can change, depending on the level of light, it makes total sense why some shades don’t work.
 For example, take a north facing living room where the light is dimmer; tones of blues can feel way too cold.
 White, however, will warm the space up and look brighter.
 But decent lighting is A MUST to bring it to life.
 Dark shades will also work too, which almost doesn’t make sense.
 Think of it like embracing nature for a cosy, cocooning feel.
 Likewise, pastel paint colours with warm undertones will help to bounce light around.

-Painting your ceiling darker can make your room appear smaller, why not have a look at our white swatch pack to find the perfect one?
+Painting your ceiling darker can make your room appear smaller, why not have a look at our white sample pack to find the perfect one?

 So what are the best ceiling colours for north facing rooms?
 Bright white can give the illusion of taller walls.
 Perfect for north-facing lounges and bedrooms, it’ll create the illusion of light and reflect any there is too.
 Although a little cliche, white ceilings work well and go with any style of decor.
 We say, why fix it if it ain’t broke?
 Try a warm, putty shade like COAT’s Safe Play.
 With paint, it’s also essential to bear in mind the type of finish you use.
 Not every tin is the same.
 While matt paint tends to absorb light, gloss paint likes to reflect.
 Try a soft sheen if your aim is to brighten a north facing room.